dfsp-spirit/cpp_geodesics/README.md

 ## Applications

-All applications that come in this repostiry work with connected triangular meshes in standard mesh formats (PLY, OFF, OBJ) as well as [FreeSurfer](https://freesurfer.net/) brain surface meshes used in computational neuroimaging.
+All applications that come in this repostory work with connected triangular meshes in standard mesh formats ([PLY](https://en.wikipedia.org/wiki/PLY_(file_format)), [OFF](https://en.wikipedia.org/wiki/OFF_(file_format)), [OBJ](https://de.wikipedia.org/wiki/Wavefront_OBJ)) as well as [FreeSurfer](https://freesurfer.net/) brain surface meshes used in computational neuroimaging.
 The mesh file format is auto-determined from the file extension.
 See [libfs](https://github.com/dfsp-spirit/libfs) for details.

-* `geodpath`: Computes geodesic paths on a mesh from a source vertex to a target vertex.
-Ouputs coordinates of intermediate points and the total distance.
-Algorithm can be selected (see `Algorithms` below).
+The following apps are included:

-* `geodcircles`: Computes geodesic circle stats and optionally geodesic mean distances on meshes in parallel.
-The descriptors are described in *Ecker, C., Ronan, L., Feng, Y., Daly, E., Murphy, C., Ginestet, C. E., ... & MRC AIMS Consortium.
+* `geodcircles`: Core app of this repo.
+Computes *geodesic circle stats* and optionally *geodesic mean distances* on meshes in parallel.
+These two descriptors are described in *Ecker, C., Ronan, L., Feng, Y., Daly, E., Murphy, C., Ginestet, C. E., ... & MRC AIMS Consortium.
 (2013).
 Intrinsic gray-matter connectivity of the brain in adults with autism spectrum disorder.
 Proceedings of the National Academy of Sciences, 110(32), 13222-13227. [doi:10.1001/jamapsychiatry.2013.265](https://jamanetwork.com/journals/jamapsychiatry/fullarticle/1393585)*.
 The paper used the implementation from the Fastmarching toolbox for Matlab by Gabriel Peyre.
-The `geodcircles` app in this repository is a faster implementation in C++ using [OpenMP](https://www.openmp.org/).
+The `geodcircles` app in this repository is a C++ implementation using [OpenMP](https://www.openmp.org/) that is an order of magnitude faster on a single CPU core and scales wellon multi-core systems.
+* `geodpath`: Simple app that computes [geodesic paths](https://en.wikipedia.org/wiki/Geodesic) on a mesh from a source vertex to a target vertex.
+It outputs coordinates of intermediate points and the total distance in machine-readbale formats.
+The algorithm can be selected (see `Algorithms` below).

 Utility apps:

 * `export_brainmesh`: Exports a FreeSurfer mesh and per-vertex data to a vertex-colored mesh in PLY format (by applying the viridis colormap to the per-vertex data).
 The colored mesh can then be viewed in standard mesh applications like [MeshLab](https://www.meshlab.net/) or [Blender](https://www.blender.org/).
 * `meshneigh_geod`: Compute vertex neighborhoods for all vertices of a mesh and save them to JSON or binary files.
 This application computes the geodesic neighborhood, i.e., the vertex indices (and distances) of all vertices in a certain geodesic area around each query vertex.
 * `meshneigh_edge`: Compute vertex neighborhoods for all vertices of a mesh and save them to JSON or binary files.
 This application computes the neighborhood using edge distance on the mesh, i.e., the vertex indices of all vertices within graph distance up to the query distance.
 (This is the adjacency list representation of the mesh for a distance of 1.)

+Both utility apps can output to JSON or a dense, binary custom format.

 ## Building